Bağlıpəyə

 Bağlıpəyə (Baghlipaya) is a village in the Kalbajar District of Azerbaijan.

 History

-The village was located in the Armenian-occupied territories surrounding Nagorno-Karabakh, coming under the control of ethnic Armenian forces during the First Nagorno-Karabakh War in the early 1990s.
+The village was located in the Armenian-occupied territories surrounding Nagorno-Karabakh, coming under the control of ethnic Armenian forces in 1993 during the First Nagorno-Karabakh War.
 The village subsequently became part of the breakaway Republic of Artsakh as part of its Shahumyan Province, referred to as Nor Erkej (Նոր Էրքեջ).
 It was returned to Azerbaijan as part of the 2020 Nagorno-Karabakh ceasefire agreement after 2020 Nagorno-Karabakh war.

 Demographics

 The village had 109 inhabitants in 2005, and 159 inhabitants in 2015.